gazwald/quake2master/README.md

 However most Quake 2 master servers these days appear to be dead and of the one that isn't dead ([q2servers.com](http://q2servers.com/)) it doesn't appear to support b'query\n\0'.

-Core goals for this project:
-* Write servers to PostgreSQL backend for state management - Done
-* Rest API for PostgreSQL backend;
-  * Flask for testing/PoC - In Progress
-  * AWS Lambda/API Gateway for production
-* Front end for rest API - probably using VueJS - In Progress
-* Deployment/Load balancing through Docker - In Progress

-Stretch goals:
-* Unit/Integration tests
-* Automated CI/CD pipeline
-* Support for Quake 1/W and Quake 3

-All of the above should be tracked in issues/GitHub projects soon.

 ## Should I use this as a production Quake 2 master server?
 Although I still think the answer is 'no', if you want to use it in production go ahead.